ammarhashmi113/Weather-Forecast-App/README.md

-# WeatherApp
+# Weather-Forecast-App

-WeatherApp is a user-friendly web application that provides current weather information, a 5-day forecast, and hourly weather updates for any location.
+Weather-Forecast-App is a user-friendly web application that provides current weather information, a 5-day forecast, and hourly weather updates for any location.
 Leveraging the OpenWeather API, this app displays detailed weather data including temperature, humidity, and weather conditions with icons.

 ## Features